-Again.
-Check to see if stain can be used as a body color.
+Check to see if the stain can be used as a body color.
 Percentage will generally start at 5%, although some colors are more intense.

-If working from casting slip, weigh liquid X .65 = dry weight

-If working from moist pugged clay weigh clay x .75 = dry weight.
+If working from casting slip. weigh liquid x .65 = dry weight If working from moist pugged clay, weigh clay x .75 = dry weight

-To make an Oxide wash:
+To make an Oxide Wash:

-1 ounce + 1/4 teaspoon Gerstley Borate + 8 oz water + 2 teaspoon Amaco Gum Solution.
+1 ounce + 1/4 teaspoon Gerstley Borate + 8 ounces Water + 2 teaspoons Amaco Gum Solution.

-The color intensity as seen on the color wheel plate was created with washes of the formula.
+The color intensity as seen on the color wheel plate was created with washes with this formula.
 The need for more or less water is your choice.
-The Gerstley Borate aids in the melt.
-The gum solution allows the pigment to be brushed, it's very "cranky" without it.
+The Gerstley Borate aids in the melting.
+The Gum Solution allows the pigment to be brushed ... it is very "cranky" without it.